Incredible doesn’t even begin to describe Kelly Bonbright’s journey from Dominican to Hollywood.

 Kelly never imagined being super active at Dominican would one day lead to a career complete with superheroes.
 It practically took a superhuman effort to complete Incredibles 2, as the crew had only three years to produce the film.

-“The leadership wasn’t afraid to push the envelope when necessary and do things unconventionally for the betterment of the film.
+“The leadership wasn’t afraid to push the envelope and do things unconventionally for the betterment of the film.
 We had to work fast and sometimes messy, without suffering quality,” Kelly says.
 “I learned quickly how to appreciate efficiency and embrace imperfections during a creative process.”

 In other words, she was incredible, too.